whyvas/hoserPi/README.md

 -Barometric pressure sensor

--5 zone Sunlight sensors (my garden is in a covered area)
+-5 zone Sunlight sensors (my garden is in a partially covered area so the sun coverage varies throughout the day)

 -Low water sensor